Jacques-Cartier National Park: History

-The Montagnais and the Huron peoples used to inhabit lands that currently make up Jacques-Cartier National Park.
+The Innu (Montagnais) and the Wendat (Huron) peoples used to inhabit lands that currently make up Jacques-Cartier National Park.
 During the 17th century, Hurons worked as guides for Jesuits who wanted to travel between Quebec City and Lac Saint-Jean without using the St. Lawrence River.

 Starting in the mid-19th century, the area was a major producer of lumber.
 Due to pressure from the American conservationist movement, the Laurentian Wildlife Reserve, whose lands the park was formed from, was created in 1895.
 The end of World War II, as well as improved road networks, brought in a considerable increase in the number of visitors to the area.
 In 1972, Hydro-Québec proposed building a dam on the Jacques-Cartier river, which would have resulted in flooding the valley.
 Due to public pressure, the project was abandoned in 1975.
 That same year also saw the end of the lumber industry in the region.
 In 1981, Jacques-Cartier National Park was created from the southernmost lands of the Laurentian Wildlife Reserve.